Among the many health benefits of eating healthily include preserving a healthy weight, preventing illness, and elevating your mood.

 Improved Gut Health

 In a healthy gut or colon, there are enough naturally occurring bacteria to support metabolism, digestion, and general health.
-A bad diet that is high in sugar and low in fiber alters the gut flora, which causes greater inflammation and poor health.
+A bad diet that is high in sugar and low in fiber alters the gut flora, which causes greater inflammation and bad gut health.

 A diet rich in fruits, vegetables, whole grains, and legumes, and low in sugar provides prebiotics and probiotics, which encourage the growth of beneficial bacteria in your gut.